omiranda/polyneuro_risk_score/docs/basic_example.md

 ## PNRS: Estimating risk

 Once the \\( \beta\\)-weights are calculated, you can use them to predict scores in an independent sample.
 Weights and explained variance files are saved in a subfolder named `tables/` within the folder that contains the outputs of the BWAS analyses.
+See [Detailed specs.](./detailed_description.md) for details about input arguments/
 ### Runing the code using Matlab

 ```Matlab